 Take on the friction, don't add it.

-The Society absorbs the paperwork, the grant writing, the landowner liaison, the meetings.
-A volunteer who signed up to fix trails should never inherit admin they didn't sign up for.
+The Society absorbs the paperwork, the grant writing, the landowner liaison, and the meetings wherever we can.
+A volunteer who stepped up to fix trails shouldn't have to face new administrative burden.

 -